Burglary and Home Invasions in Illinois

 Affirmative defense.
 Would-be home invaders can raise a defense to home invasion charges if they can prove they immediately left the dwelling or surrendered upon realizing another person was present in the home.
 (They could still be charged with residential burglary or another offense.)

-Like many states, Illinois makes it a crime to possess any key, explosive, tool, or instrument that can be used to break into a building, vehicle, safe, or vault with the intent to use it to commit a felony or theft.
-Selling a key or lock pick designed to be used for burglary is also a crime.
-Both crimes are Class 4 felonies and carry a prison term of one to three years.
-For more information on how even everyday items can become burglar's tools, see Burglary Tools.
+Like many states, Illinois makes it a crime to possess or sell any key, explosive, tool, or instrument that can be used to break into a building, vehicle, safe, or vault, with the intent to use it to commit a felony or theft.
+Possessing devices that can unlock or start vehicles without the key (when the person's intent is to commit a theft or felony) also falls under this crime.

 (720 Ill.
 Comp.
 Stat. §§ 5/19-2, 5/19-2.5 (2020).)